-Apart from the books that are referred to in the courses mentioned above, we mainly use online sources (articles, manuals and tutorials), to be mentioned in the syllabus.
+Next to the two online books, we use a number of other online sources (articles, manuals and tutorials), to be mentioned in the syllabus.
 During this course we will be doing a lot of R code reading.
-This (online) course is new to the curriculum, so it is possible that there will be some (minor) adaptations along the way.
-Perhaps a word of warning is in place here: people learning R, frequently experience a 'steep learning curve'.
-If you plan to follow this seminar, make sure that you have downloaded and installed both R and SPSS on your computer when we start our first meeting.
-R is public domain software and SPSS can be bought for only a few euros through your campus licence on www.surfspot.nl.
+This course is new to the curriculum, so it is possible that there will be some (minor) adaptations along the way.
+Perhaps a word of warning is in place here: students starting to learning R, sometimes experience a 'steep learning curve', but this should not stop you from getting to know this rich data analysis environment, and we will help you feeling comfortable with this program.
+If you plan to follow this seminar, make sure you have downloaded and installed R and R Studio on your computer when you come to the first meeting.
+R is public domain software.

-1 Knowledge of data analysis techniques; knowledge of R (SPSS);
+2 Knowledge of graphical and modelling data analysis techniques;

-2 Gaining insight into the interrelatedness of datamodels, dataanalysis techniques and their relative positions within the spectrum of achieving political knowledge.
+3 Gaining insight into the interrelatedness of data models, data analysis techniques and their relative positions within the spectrum of achieving political knowledge.

 Mode of instruction